Masahigo/blog/source/_posts/new-beginnings.md

 {% include_code Initial provisioning lang:sh initial-provisioning.sh %}

-As you probaly noticed the App Engine itself did not require anything else than initialization for the project.
+As you probaly noticed the App Engine itself did not require anything else than initialization in the project.

 #### Deploying the blog

-...

 #### Some lessons learned